Help for refugees, humanitarian entrants and new arrivals

 Other government and community support services

 There are other organisations that provide services and useful information.
-Use Service Finder to find help in your local area.
+Use Payment and Service Finder to find help in your local area.

 australia.gov.au connects you to information and services across Australia.
 This includes information on living in Australia.

 If you are experiencing depression, anxiety or stress, you may find it helpful to talk to somebody about your mental health.
-Use Service Finder to find help.
+Use Payment and Service Finder to find help.

 Australian Red Cross provides information about advocacy, relief and support services for vulnerable people in need.